UPDATE THE LOOK OF YOUR PROPERTY WITHOUT FUSS AND HIGH COSTS

 I personally use a metal shovel during the winter months because it cleans the driveway of snow with a better result than a plastic shovel, the problem is that the metal shovel takes a layer of sealer with it every time.

-The asphalt sealer will protect your drive from the elements, especially during the winter months when water starts it’s quiet and destructive freeze-thaw cycle.
+The asphalt sealer will protect your drive from the elements, especially during the winter months it’s the quiet and destructive freeze-thaw cycle.

 As soon as liquid water is absorbed into cracks in the asphalt it is for certain that when the temperature drops to below freezing the water will expand as it turns into ice.